LukaszPlawinski/milestone-project-ucd/README.md

 ## UX

 Website is created for fans and potential fans of all ages.Because of that I tried to make it as simple and readable as possible.
 Design is in gray and white colors as well as images.
-Deasign project which i have done in balsamiq you can find in main folder or [here](https://balsamiq.cloud/s66cgc7/ptw94bv)
+Design project which i have done in balsamiq you can find in main folder or [here](https://balsamiq.cloud/s66cgc7/ptw94bv)

 User can find on the website:
  - informations and images of band and members